HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/patterns/strategy.md

 - These algorithms can be selected at runtime.
 - The client should be able to choose the algorithm.

+THIS IS KEY!
+The client should be able to choose the algorithm.
+For example, the payment method of choice.
+The shipping method of choice.

 ## Strategy pattern

 The strategy pattern is a behavioural design pattern that enables selecting an algorithm at runtime.